AyandaM03/UniPath-SA/README.md

 The application aims to help learners:

 * Create and manage a personal account.
-* Maintain their learner profile.
+* Maintain their learner profile (phone number, school).
-* Record their subjects and marks.
-* Calculate their Admission Point Score (APS).
+* Enter their subject marks and calculate their Admission Point Score (APS).
+* See which courses they qualify for, based on their calculated APS.
-* Explore courses and programmes.
+* Explore courses and programmes across categories (IT, Commerce, Engineering, Law).
-* Explore higher-education institutions.
+* Explore higher-education institutions (universities and colleges, public and private).
+* Explore available bursaries.
-* Save courses and institutions for later.
+* Save institutions to a personal favourites list.
-* Manage applications.
-* Keep track of important application information.
-* Manage relevant documents.
-* Receive useful notifications and reminders.
-* Track progress towards their higher-education goals.
+* Customise their experience with Dark Mode.

 ---

-#  Target Users
+## Target Users

 The primary target users of UniPathSA are **South African high-school learners**, particularly learners in Grades 10–12 and matriculants preparing for further education.

 The application is designed with learners in mind by providing:

-* Simple navigation.
+* Simple navigation via a bottom navigation bar.
-* Clear information.
+* Clear information, presented in cards and lists.
 * Easy-to-understand interfaces.
-* Form validation.
-* Accessible actions.
-* Organised information.
-* A mobile-friendly design.
+* Form validation on sign up, login and the APS calculator.
+* A mobile-friendly, consistent design across light and dark mode.

 ---

-# Main Features
+## Main Features

-## User Registration and Login
+### User Registration and Login

 Users can create an account using their: